mend/renovate-ce-ee/docs/configuration-github.md

 **`SCHEDULER_CRON`**: This configuration option accepts a 5-part cron schedule and is _optional_.
 It defaults to `0 * * * *` (i.e. once per hour exactly on the hour) if it is unset.
 If decreasing the interval then be careful that you do not exhaust the available hourly rate limit of the app on GitHub Enterprise or cause too much load.

-## Enterprise Notes
+## Configure Renovate Core

+The core Renovate OSS functionality can be configured using environment variables (e.g. `RENOVATE_XXXXXX`) or via a `config.js` file that you mount inside the Renovate Pro container to `/usr/src/webapp/config.js`.

-** NPM Registry ** If using your own internal NPM registry, you may find it easiest to update your `docker-compose.yml` to include a volume that maps an `.npmrc` file to `/home/node/.npmrc`.
+**npm Registry** If using your own npm registry, you may find it easiest to update your `docker-compose.yml` to include a volume that maps an `.npmrc` file to `/home/node/.npmrc`.
 The RC file should contain `registry=...` with the registry URL your company uses internally.
 This will allow Renovate to find shared configs and other internally published packages.

-## Configure Renovate Core

-The core Renovate OSS functionality can be configured using environment variables (e.g. `RENOVATE_XXXXXX`) or via a `config.js` file that you mount inside the Renovate Pro container to `/usr/src/webapp/config.js`.